Dedicated To Equipping Children & Parents

 Our History

-A Chicago Police officer, Jennifer Maddox, launched Future Ties in 2011 while serving as a security officer at Parkway Gardens during her off hours.
+Our founder, Chicago Police Officer Jennifer Maddox, established Future Ties in 2011 during her off-duty hours while working as a security officer at Parkway Gardens.

 Our Work